oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 ```

 If I was so inclined, I might even do this indexing with *lenses*, although
-they're not very ergonomic in Agda
+they're not very ergonomic in Agda.

 <details>
 <summary>Indexing as a Lens</summary>